ec-europa/europa-component-library/src/website/src/pages/ec/components/card/docs/usage.md

 - Browsing for information (as opposed to searching)
 - Grouping heterogeneous types of content
-- To provide a visual boundary, allowing users to easily navigate through:
+- Allowing users to scan through content in small portions
-  - several distinct items
+  - To display structured content
-  - To enhance information browsing
+  - To make information discoverable
 - The user goals that the card-based web design best responds to:
   - scrolling through
   - scanning through